Joannes Roucourt: Ethnicity and education

-Roucourt was baptized on June 7, 1636 in the Saint-Jacobs church as a son of cloth-merchant Theodorus van Roucourt and Joanne Verwijst.
+Roucourt was baptized on 7 June 1636 in the Saint-Jacobs church as a son of cloth-merchant Theodorus van Roucourt and Joanne Verwijst.
 His cousins Dirk Roucourt and Hendrik Rocourt (Recourt) were brewer at Diest and horticulturist at Dordrecht, respectively.
 His forefathers originated from the Walloon region of Liège and the original family name was most likely "de Rocourt".
 At the age of 16, Joannes completed his candidate training at the Faculty of Arts of the Old University of Leuven.
 He then studied theology, followed lectures at "De Burcht" and graduated in 1660, receiving his Bachelor of Sacred Theology.
 From that year on, he also studied philosophy and in 1663 Joannes received his Licenciate of Sacred Theology.
 He taught philosophy and in the thesis of Gerardus van der Masen "Tractatus de Aristotelis metaphysica" (1661-1662), Joannes Roucourt is mentioned as a professor at the University of Leuven.
-On April 3, 1664, Joannes was present in the St. Peter's Church of Halen and witnessed the baptism of his niece, Maria Roucourt.
+On 3 April 1664 Joannes was present in the St. Peter's Church of Halen and witnessed the baptism of his niece, Maria Roucourt.

 Parish priest

-During 1667-1676, Joannes was the parish priest of the collegiate church of Saint Michael and Saint Gudula in Brussels and as such responsible for the pastoral tasks of his parish.
+During 1667-1676, Joannes was the parish priest of the Collegiate Church of St. Michael and St. Gudula (now Brussels' cathedral) and as such responsible for the pastoral tasks of his parish.
 According to Henne & Wauters he was known as the "father of the poor" and he lived himself in great austerity.
 When receiving goods from wealthy people, he sold these and divided the proceeds among the 'souffrants de Jesus-Christ'.
 Joannes also donated his wages of several thousand florins, which he earned by teaching at the Old University of Leuven, to the poor people of Brussels.
 According to his death announcement, he also took care of the sick people, prisoners and soldiers.
 Due to his large generosity, his friends had to regularly support him with necessities of life.